 NEPLAN runs on any recent PC.

-NEPLAN can be licensed in many different ways, both as application running on your PC or as a plugin in your Internet browser.
+NEPLAN can be licensed in different ways, On-premises or in the Cloud.